flycheck/flycheck/doc/manual/extending.rst

       If this property is given, it takes precedence over :checkprop:`:error-patterns`.
 To use an error parser together with patterns, you must manually call
-      :el:function:`flycheck-parse-output-with-patterns` in your error parser to
-      apply the error patterns.
+      :el:function:`flycheck-parse-with-patterns` in your error parser to apply the error patterns.
 You can then manipulate the :el:cl-struct:`flycheck-error` objects returned by this function.

    .. checker-property:: :modes {mode}